Nar Phu valley Trek Solo

 - Fleece Wind-Stopper jacket (optional).

-- Goretex or warm jacket for winter trekking bring the down jacket
+- Goretex or warm coat for winter trekking.
+Bring a down jacket.

-- Strong rucksack or large holdall to be carried by porters
+- Strong rucksack or large holdall for porters

-- Daysack to carry valuables such as passport, cash, camera, and travel documents personally
+- Daysack to carry valuables such as passports, cash, cameras, and travel documents.

 - Plastic bags or stuff sacks to store